BigOokie/SkiPi/README.md

 Finally, follow the  [Skywire Offical Documentation](https://github.com/skycoin/skywire/blob/master/README.md) to clone the `GitHub` repo, build and then run the node using the instructions provided in the `Skywire` documentation.

 ### Running the Manager and the Node
-The `Skywire` doco above provides the command lines needed to run both the Manager and the Node.
-It suggests running from two seperate shell terminals.
-This is ok when your testing, but if you want your rig to run perminantly in the background without needinf to leave you shell session open, use the following commands:
+The official `Skywire` doco on GitHub provides the command lines needed to run both the Manager and the Node.
+The Skywire team may update these cmds from time to time so I suggest always looking there.

+Optionally the following sets of commands can also be used (I will keep these updated with any changes to official doco).

 ```
 nohup ./manager -web-dir ${GOPATH}/src/github.com/skycoin/skywire/static/skywire-manager &